 Create a pool of threads.
 A pool of threads is a declaration for creating threads with shared properties (stack sizes) and a limited number of threads.
 Threads are created using thread_create_in_pool/4.
 If all threads in the pool are in use, the behaviour depends on the wait option of thread_create_in_pool/4 and the backlog option described below.
-Options are passed to thread_create/3, except for
+Options are passed to thread_create/3, except for backlog(+MaxBackLog)

 Maximum number of requests that can be suspended.
+Default is infinite.
+Otherwise it must be a non-negative integer.
+Using backlog(0) will never delay thread creation for this pool.

+The pooling mechanism does not interact with the detached state of a thread.
+Threads can be created both detached and normal and must be joined using thread_join/2 if they are not detached.

+thread_pool_destroy(+Name)
-Default is inf it must be a non-negative integer.
-Using backlog(0) will never de for this pool.
-The pooling mechanism does not interact with the detached state of a the be created both detached and normal and must be joined using thread-not detached. thread_pool_destroy(+ Name) Destroy the thread pool named Name . [det] Errors existence_error(thread_pool, Name). current_thread_pool (?Name) True if Name refers to a defined thread pool. [nondet] thread_pool_property(?Name, ?Property) True if Property is a property of thread pool Name.
-Defined properties are: [nondet] options (Options) Thread creation options for this pool free (Size) Number of free slots on this pool size(Size) Total number of slots on this pool members (ListOfIDs) ListOfIDs is the list or threads running in this pool running (Running) Number of running threads in this pool backlog (Size) Number of delayed thread creations on this pool thread_create_in_pool(+Pool, :Goal, -Id, +Options) Create a thread in Pool.
-Options overrule default thread creation options ass In addition, the following option is defined: [det] sociated to the pool. wait(+Boolean) If true (default) and the pool is full, wait until a member of the p false, throw a resource_error. pool completes.
-If Errors - resource_error(threads_in_pool(Pool)) is raised if wait is fail lse or the backbacklog(+MaxBackLog)

-- existence_error(thread_pool, Pool) if Pool does not exist.
+Destroy the thread pool named Name.

+Errors existence_error(thread_pool, Name).

+current_thread_pool(?Name) [nondet] True if Name refers to a defined thread pool. thread_pool_property (?Name, ?Property) True if Property is a property of thread pool Name .
+Defined properties are: [nondet] options (Options) Thread creation options for this pool free(Size) Number of free slots on this pool size(Size) Total number of slots on this pool members (ListOfIDs) ListOfIDs is the list or threads running in this pool running(Running) Number of running threads in this pool backlog (Size) Number of delayed thread creations on this pool thread_create_in_pool(+Pool, :Goal, -Id, +Options) Create a thread in Pool.
+Options overrule default thread creation options associated to In addition, the following option is defined: [det] the pool. wait(+Boolean) If true (default) and the pool is full, wait until a member of the pool comp false, throw a resource_error. letes.
+If Errors - resource_error(threads_in_pool(Pool)) is raised if wait is false or the ba log limit has been reached. - existence_error(thread_pool, Pool) if Pool does not exist. ack- Hook to create a thread pool lazily.
+The hook is called if thread_create_in succeeds, use the